JURA GIGA 10 review: an impressively premium bean-to-cup coffee machine

 How does the JURA GIGA 10 compare?

-If you're unlikely to choose all of the 35 drinks on offer here, you could save a lot of money with one of JURA's more affordable models like the JURA E6 or the JURA J8.
+If you're unlikely to choose all 35 drinks on offer here, you could save a lot of money with one of JURA's more affordable models, like the JURA E6 or the JURA J8.

-Or, if you know how to build barista coffees using an espresso shot and frothed milk, you could go for a much cheaper option like the Breville Barista Touch Impress or the Breville Barista Express Impress.
-We've reviewed both and awarded 5 stars to each of them.
+Or, if you know how to make barista coffees using an espresso shot and frothed milk, you could choose a much cheaper option like the Breville Barista Touch Impress or the Breville Barista Express Impress.
+We've reviewed both and awarded 5 stars to each.

 How I tested the JURA GIGA 10